v-julia/Coverage/README.md

 ## genbank_coverage.py

-Performs standalone blast of sequences from *input_file* against reference sequence, saves blast output table in 'blast_out' folder.
+Performs standalone blast of sequences from `input_file` against reference sequence, saves blast output table in `blast_out` folder.
-Checks whether sequence from *input_file* overlaps with reference sequence, calculates coverage for each position of reference, plots coverage, saves coverage values in the directory of *input_file*.
-If *input_file* doesn't exist, loads sequences from GenBank Nucleotide database using *query*, saves them in fasta-format in current working directory.
+Checks whether sequence from `input_file` overlaps with reference sequence, calculates coverage for each position of reference, plots coverage, saves coverage values in the directory of `input_file`.
+If `input_file` doesn't exist, loads sequences from GenBank Nucleotide database using `query`, saves them in fasta-format in current working directory.

 ### Usage